aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes_jobs.rst

 jobs.

 All operator sample jobs in the following tutorials use sample data taken from a public MNIST dataset.
-In order to run these samples, you will need to download the data set into your own S3 bucket.
+In order to run these samples, download the dataset into your S3 bucket.
 You can find the dataset in \ `Download the MNIST
 Dataset. <https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-preprocess-data-pull-data.html>`__

 .. contents::

-TrainingJob Operator
+TrainingJob operator
 ~~~~~~~~~~~~~~~~~~~~

 Training job operators reconcile your specified training job spec to